 The road is open year round, unless there is a major snow storm.
 Different seasons offer different opportunities for what to do along Highway 395.

 The best time for a 395 road trip is in the Fall.
 The Eastern Sierras are covered in a lot of well-preserved National Forest and when the trees are turning, the whole western side of 395 lights up.
 Use our Eastern Sierras fall color guide for more info, but early October is a good bet.
 Fall is nice because the summer crowds have died down, but the Forest Service trails and campgrounds are still open.

 Summer is a great time if you like hiking and water sports, but weekends and holidays can be crazy busy, so book ahead.
 Also, we don’t recommend the Death Valley side trip in the summer because the temps are positively volcanic.

 Spring wildflower season starts in late May, but if it’s a late snow year, many of the hiking trails and campgrounds won’t be open yet.

 If you ski or snowboard, you could do a winter road trip that includes skiing/boarding in Lake Tahoe and Mammoth along with some of the other 395 attractions.
-But hiking will be limited and you won’t be able to transit over Tioga or Sonora pass.
+But hiking will be limited and you won’t be able to transit over the Tioga or Sonora passes.

 Where to Start & End a 395 Road Trip?